uber/Cadence-Docs/src/docs/03-concepts/05-topology.md

 Cadence service is responsible for keeping :workflow: state and associated durable timers.
 It maintains internal queues (called :task_list:task_lists:) which are used to dispatch :task:tasks: to external :worker:workers:.

-Cadence service is multitentant.
+Cadence service is multitenant.
 Therefore it is expected that multiple pools of :worker:workers: implementing different use cases connect to the same service instance.
 For example, at Uber a single service is used by more than a hundred applications.
 At the same time some external customers deploy an instance of Cadence service per application.
 For local development, a local Cadence service instance configured through docker-compose is used.

 ![Cadence Overview](https://user-images.githubusercontent.com/14902200/160308592-400e11bc-0b21-4dd1-b568-8ac59005e6b7.svg)